 artist bio

-Andrew Loughnane was born in 1974 in Ft.
+Andrew Loughnane was born February 17th, 1974 in Ft.
 Thomas, Ky. and earned a bachelor of arts in Germanic studies from Indiana University Bloomington in 2000.
 His early art-making explored the conventional media of drawing, painting, photography and sculpture, but after the radical years he spent as a renegade skateboarder in northern Kentucky and on the road in various U.S. destinations, his work leaned toward reconfigured ready-mades, rampant street performances and cross-disciplinary processes.

 A two-year stint in Germany as a foreign exchange student in philosophy and art history at Ludwig-Maximilians-Universität in Munich opened up the world stage for more conceptual, multimedia and new genre pieces that provoke and engage a wide public, in both the gallery and street setting. blaue invasion, a major project in 2000, located hundreds of blue plastic Nazi toy soldiers around Munich in a mock occupation of the city.
 As with most Loughnane projects, the piece was highly organized—down to the official paperwork requesting the German government’s permission to use advertisement space to display posters containing imagery of the same soldiers in large format.
 The Mossad took notice.